zhukson/Peking-University-summer-program/README.md

 combine style of one image with the content of another image

 ## paper explanation:
-I used power point to explain some interesting papers
+I used power point to make presentations of some interesting papers